 What About Flash Drives and External Hard Drives?

 We highly encourage you to not store any sensitive or confidential files on external media, due to the higher risk for data loss.
-In addition, there are several viable options for accessing your work files without having to use portable media, such as using department shared drives, the WCMC Transfer Service, and Virtual Desktop Infrastructure.
+In addition, there are several viable options for accessing your work files without having to use portable media, such as using department shared drives, or the WCMC Transfer Service.

 If you must use a flash drive, external hard drive or NAS device, you must purchase that meets the government-standard FIPS 140-2 encryption standard.
 These devices are available on CDW-G site for purchase through your department (search for "FIPS", "IronKey" or "Apricorn").